segmentio/segment-docs/src/connections/sources/visual-tagger.md

 However, adding a large number of tags to your site could potentially impact your site's performance.
 To guard against this we limit the number of tags you can add using Visual Tagger to a maximum of 99.

-### Are events applicable to specific URLs?
+### Are Visual Tagger events applicable to specific URLs?
 Or are we able to match on URL patterns?

 Currently, Visual Tagger will associate events to CSS selectors only.
 If a unique CSS selector appears multiple times on your website on different pages, when you add an event to that CSS selector, users that interact with that element on *any* of the pages that the CSS selector appears on will fire that event.

 In Spring 2020, we will be launching a feature that will allow you to specify which URLs that you want an event to fire from in a flexible way, like regex matching.

-### Does the Visual Tagger work with dynamically generated elements or Single Page Applications?
+### Does Visual Tagger work with dynamically generated elements or Single Page Applications?

 Yes.
 You can track dynamically generated elements like modals (for example) using the Visual Tagger.